markusdemedeiros/Eileen/README.md

 Do not run ``lake update`` without a PR.
 This project tracks the ``lake-manifest`` file in order to pin the mathlib version.

+PR's regarding code improvements, CI, and compliance with the Mathlib style guide are welcome without restraint.
+If you would like to contribute to the main porting effort, please get in touch with me at ``@markusdemedeiros`` on the Lean Zulip, or by email, in order to avoid redundant work.